AgentD/squashfs-tools-ng/README.md

    implementations of POSIX or GNU functions that are not available on some platforms.

+Optionally, `libsquashfs` can be compiled with builtin, custom versions of zlib and lz4.
+The configure options `--with-builtin-zlib` and `--with-builtin-lz4` can be used.
+The respective library sources are in `lib/sqfs/comp` in the squashfs-tools-ng source tree.

 The headers in `include` are stuffed with comments on functions an data structures.